suchisubhrajana/Flower_Image_Classifier/README.md

 # Flower_Image_Classifier
 Image Classification CNN Model made using python in jupyter notebook.
-It can detect Flowers based on specified categories.
+It can detect flower categories based on specified collection of datasets.

 Created by Suchi Subhra Jana and Subhroneel Sarkar.